In our detailed Zions Bank review, we cover its savings products, rates, and fees. We also compare it to other online banking options.

 About Zions Bank

-Zions Bancorporation operates 130 Zions Bank branches in Utah and Idaho, though the investment company’s operations span the western United States.
+Zions Bancorporation operates 130 Zions Bank branches in Utah and Idaho.
+But the investment company’s operations span the western United States.
 The parent company is traded on the NASDAQ stock exchange (ZION).
 Zions Bank has a two star rating in Bankrate’s “Safe & Sound” system.

 The first page of the savings account application asks for your personal information.
-As expected, Zions Bank asks for your Social Security number, as well as your mother’s maiden name which will be used for identity verification when communicating with the bank.
-For communications, Zions customer service is available from 7:00 am to 8:00 pm Mountain Time every day except Sunday.
+As expected, Zions Bank asks for your Social Security number, as well as your mother’s maiden name.
+You will use this information for identity verification when communicating with the bank.
+For communications, Zions’s customer service is available from 7:00 am to 8:00 pm Mountain Time every day except Sunday.

-After completing my personal application, Zions suggested I open the bank’s free checking account, but I declined.
-Several additional features were offered.
-I declined the ATM account access option as well as the Visa credit card.
-I live in New Jersey, so there are no bank-owned ATMs local to me.
-I have no need for another credit card at this time.
+Zions suggested I open the bank’s free checking account after completing the application, but I declined.
+The bank offered several additional features.
+I declined the ATM account access option because there are no bank-owned ATMs local to me.
+I also declined the Visa credit card as I have no need for another credit card at this time.

 Click the image to the right to zoom in.